jateen67/microservice/README.md

 - **Compatibility with Containerization**: Containers encapsulate individual microservices and their dependencies, creating a consistent and isolated environment for their execution.
 This compatibility facilitates efficient deployment, scaling, and management of microservices in diverse computing environments.

+### Services

+This project is divided into 3 services + a frontend.
+They are all accessed through the Broker service, which acts as a centralized point of contact.

+Below is a picture of the overall architecture of this application.

+[picture]

+**Front-end Service**

+The most simple service.
+It's simply a web page created in React.js+TypeScript (and Bootstrap for styling) that allows the user to interact with the various services.

+The user can communicate with the services using various methods, such as via REST, gRPC protocol, sending/consuming messages using AMQP (Advanced Message Queuing Protocol), and also SMTP (Simple Mail Transfer Protocol).

+**Broker Service**

+This serves as a main point of entry into the microservice cluster.
+It is optional, but in this application, all requests to the various microservices from the client go through the Broker first, which then communicates with the respective services to return a response.

+Since the Broker service's main purpose is to communicate with the other services, sending a request to it directly will give a basic response back to the user, as a simple way of indicating that it is functioning well and ready to communicate.

+[picture]

+**Logger Service**

+This is a service that logs some kind of simulated activity, whatever that may be.
+When the user sends a request, it will insert some data into a Mongo database, indicating that the user has done some activity that's been successfully stored/logged, kind of like a traditional activity logger in any other application.

+The Broker and Logger communicate with one another via gRPC.

+The database containing the successful user activity logs can be accessed locally using a Mongo client like [MongoDBCompass](https://www.mongodb.com/products/compass) (Connection String: mongodb://mongo:password@localhost:27017/logs_db?&ssl=false)

+[picture]

+**Authentication Service**

+This is a service that simulates attempting to "sign in" a user given the proper credentials.
+When the user sends a request, a username and password is sent alongside it (admin@example.com/verysecret).
+The service will take these credentials and compare them to the credentials stored in a Postgres database to try to find a match.
+If there is a match, then a success message will be sent to the client.

+The Broker and Authenticator communicate with one another via JSON.

+The database containing the user credentials can be accessed locally using a database manager like [Beekeeper Studio](https://www.beekeeperstudio.io/) (Connection String: host=localhost port=5432 user=postgres password=password dbname=users_db sslmode=disable timezone=UTC)

+[picture]

 ### How to run

 1. Run `docker-compose up -d` in the root directory